-Can a Maker’s machine really be the best 3D printer overall?
+Can an open-source Maker’s machine really be the best 3D printer overall?
 We think so.
 For starters, the Prusa i3 MK3 offers unparalleled value and quality for the money.
 And its technological prowess is such that it would easily outclass a 3D printer at three times the price.

 At All3DP, we found it became our go-to machine to get a print job done without any hassle.
 It’s quiet, it’s fast, and a pleasure to use.
 The removable print bed is something we didn’t know we needed so badly.

 Thanks to its open-source philosophy, the printer also is highly hackable, making it the ideal machine for experimentation and customization.
-The Prusa Control slicer has some nice tricks up its sleeve and is constantly updated with new improvements.
-A multi-material extrusion upgrade from Prusa is also available for pre-order.
+Prusa’s Slic3r control software has some nice tricks up its sleeve and regularly gets updates to improve and add new features.

-Best 3D Printer Review: 2018 Original Prusa i3 MK3 Review: Simply the Best 3D Printer
+Best 3D Printer Review: Original Prusa i3 MK3 Review – Best 3D Printer of Fall 2018

-3D Printer Review: Ultimaker 3 Review: Best Dual Extruder 3D Printer of 2018
+3D Printer Review: Ultimaker 3 Review – Best 3D Printer of the Year 2017

 Who it’s for: Folks who want to get their feet wet in 3D printing with a highly affordable, yet astonishingly good 3D printer.